-If you are raising money for a project or organisation that you are personally, specifically passionate about, you should lead with that!
+If you are raising money for a project or organization that you are personally, specifically passionate about, you should lead with that!

-Also, be candid with the potential donor about your own connection to the organisation or project for which you are raising funds (it’s yet another way in which candour and vulnerability go together like cheese and crackers!)
-For example, when I was fundraising for a theatre company I loved, I frequently confided in potential donors that my largest artistic goal was to be the Artistic Director of that theatre someday.
-That statement was true for me then: it was a very personal and vulnerable anecdote to share, but it also spoke volumes about my commitment to the organisation.
+Also, be candid with the potential donor about your own connection to the organization or project for which you are raising funds (it’s yet another way in which candor and vulnerability go together like cheese and crackers!)
+For example, when I was fundraising for a theater company I loved, I frequently confided in potential donors that my largest artistic goal was to be the Artistic Director of that theater someday.
+That statement was true for me then: it was a very personal and vulnerable anecdote to share, but it also spoke volumes about my commitment to the organization.

-It never ceases to amaze me how surprised potential donors are when fundraisers lead with candour in these conversations.
+It never ceases to amaze me how surprised potential donors are when fundraisers lead with candor in these conversations.
 Our culture is mired by the 'hard sell', the 'sweet deal', the 'for a limited time only', so you being straightforward and honest with your ask is a breath of fresh air to the potential donor.
-Who would have thought candour could be so novel?
+Who would have thought candor could be so novel?

 "I have no special talents.
 I am only passionately curious."
 Albert Einstein

 I explored the importance of cultivating curiosity in my June blog for Spektrix (Taking the Ick out of the Ask: Seven Tips for Fundraising Conversations).